 This obviously is rather inconvenient, but a faulty microphone can help explain why Siri is so rude.

-If none of the aforementioned options work, then you may be out of luck for a bit.
-While posts continue to show up all over the place, these have largely been ignored by Apple.
+If none of those above options work, then you may be out of luck for a bit.
+While posts continue to show up all over the place, these have been ignored by Apple.

 The only option from here is for you to leave feedback with Apple directly.
 When navigating Apple’s Product Feedback page, you’ll find there is no option for Siri.

 Instead, you’ll need to select “iPhone” and then fill out the appropriate form.
 The only thing that we can do now is hope that a real fix arrives with the launch of iOS 12.